January 25th 2018

 Photo credit: Nicholas Hopper for The Art of Eating Well by Jasmine and Melissa Hemsley

-If your sweet tooth is your healthy eating downfall, fret not, as Hemsley and Hemsley have cooked up a way to make your guilty pleasure as guilt-free as it can be: their deliciously moreish and aptly named Paradise Bars.
+If your sweet tooth is your healthy eating downfall, fret not, as Hemsley and Hemsley have cooked up a way to make your 4pm snack time a little easier on the waistline: their deliciously moreish and aptly named Paradise Bars.

 Feeling inspired?
 Here’s how to create your own slice of paradise, all from the comfort of your own home.

 5 oz shredded coconut

 1. Line an 8 in square tin with baking parchment.
 In cold weather, place the unopened packet of creamed coconut in a bowl of warm water to melt it through (you can massage the packet to help it along).
 In warm weather, the creamed coconut will already be fluid enough.

 2. When it’s soft all the way through, pour into a bowl and mix in the coconut oil (it will melt if it’s hard), raw honey, vanilla, salt, and 2–4 tablespoons water if you like a softer centre.

 3. Stir in the shredded coconut evenly to create a doughy consistency.

 4. Pour the dough into the prepared tin.
 Press the mixture down with the back of a spoon to make it level and set in the fridge for 15 minutes until hard.